fossette/fsplayer/README.md

 1. Download the source files and store them in a directory
 2. Go to that directory in a terminal window
 3. To built the executable file, type `make`
+4. To install the executable file, type `make install` as a superuser.
+The Makefile will copy the executable file into the `/usr/bin` directory.
+If you want it elsewhere, feel free to copy it by hand instead.

 ## Version history
 1.0 - 2019/05/29 - Initial release